MingtaoGuo/Pytorch_Learning_Diary/README.md

 ## Day 4
 1. Implementing the CNN: DenseNet in GPU.
 It's different from Day 3 and successful.

+## Day 5
+1. In order to know how to use pre-trained model in pytorch, the plan of Day 5 is to implementing the style transfer.
 # Some error in learning
 1. In order
 ```Python